minecraftforum/rules-archive/rules/servers/rules.markdown

 * Replies to a topic may only be made up to 7 days after the last post by the OP
 * Replies must use words, using pictures that contain all the text is not allowed
 * Replies to a topic must follow the guidelines outlined in the original post
+* Replies must include all information needed, they cannot just provide a link to a topic/site or refer to user to a signature

 ### Minecraft Server Hosting